Skip to the content.

 Sequana provides a collection of NGS pipelines.
 Each pipeline lives in its own repository on the Sequana GitHub organisation.
 Below are some highlighted pipelines:

-sequana_fastqc pipeline diagram placeholder
+sequana_fastqc pipeline overview

 sequana_fastqc